CrowdStrike/omigo-data-analytics/README.md

  * Python library to do end to end data analytics from reading to transformation, analysis and visualization.
  * Support for reading and writing multiple data formats from local machine or S3.
  * TSV as the primary data format for data processing.
- * 100+ APIs for simple data transformation and manipulation to get insights.
+ * 100+ APIs for simple data transformation to get insights.
  * Functional programming style interface for expressing business logic.
  * Advanced APIs for doing join, aggregate, sampling, time window, and json data.
  * Support for ETL kind of data collected periodically over long period of time.